- The Fantastic Team

 - Rugs and carpets

 In Australia, steam cleaning the carpets is required from all tenants before they leave the property.
 Of course, before you do that, remove hair, dust particles, crumbs, etc. with a vacuum cleaner.
+Steam cleaning is not a simple procedure and it takes at least a few hours, so keep in mind the time necessary for cleaning the carpets.

 Dust all of the furniture that comes with the property and polish any wooden parts it has.
 It’s also a good idea to put them back in the position you’ve found them.